Bangkok Transportation

 Overlapping lines of BTS Skytrain in central Bangkok; (c) Soul Of America

-The MRT canvasses a smaller section of the city.
-The MRT has its own rates that are similar in price to Skytrain.
-Signs in both transit systems are in English and you can purchase tickets at automated machines in the station or from ticket offices.
-The MRT system operates from 5:30 a.m. until midnight depending on your route.
-Hours and fares for the Airport Rail Link from Suvarnabhumi Airport are similar to the trains.
-For a scenic view of the city, we suggest hopping aboard a riverboat and floating down the Chao Phraya River.
+The MRT canvases a smaller section of the city.
+The MRT has its own rates that are similar in price to the Skytrain.
+Signs in both transit systems are in English, and you can purchase tickets at automated machines in the station or from ticket offices.
+The MRT system operates from 5:30 a.m. until midnight, depending on your route.

 Public Buses

 Most buses run from 5 am to 11 pm, although some run 24 hours a day.
 Bus stop signs are blue.
-Note that buses don’t stop, unless you flag them down.
+Note that buses don’t stop unless you flag them down.

 Return to BANGKOK